By Kate Hughes

 If a cat is exhibiting any of the above health issues, there are some ways pet owners can help.

 When administering pills, Hohenhaus recommends following the pill with a syringe of water to help wash it down.
 This will prevent them from getting stuck in the esophagus and irritating sensitive tissues.
-Another option is to ask if the medication is available in liquid form.
+Another option is to ask if the cat medications is available in liquid form.